openforcefield/open-forcefield-tools/README.md

 * `.MeasurementMethod`: A `MeasurementMethod` object
 * `.value`: the value, a float with units
 * `.uncertainty`: the statistical uncertainty, a float with units
+* `.reference` - the literature reference (if present) for the measurement
+* `.DOI` - the literature reference DOI (if available) for the measurement *. `model` - the model that is used to generate the data (if computation)

+The value, uncertainty, reference, and DOI do not necessarily need to be defined for a dataset in order for property calculations to be performed.

-If this physical property is a computation, we could additionally have a 'Model' object, which would include the force field parameters and functional form (will come back to that later).
+If this physical property is a computation, we could additionally have a 'Model' object, which would include the force field parameters and functional form, but do not need to be defined.

 #### Thermodynamic states